respoke/docs/src/tutorials/brokered-auth.md

 ### 3. Client's Token Response

 Your API responds to the user request in step 1.
-The only thing you need to return is the `tokenId`.
+The only thing you need to return is the `token`.

 **Important note:** For security, the `tokenId` will only live for a few seconds.
 The `ttl` is applied to the session `token` after your user requests it with the `tokenId`.